"In our homeschool, winter is much more than a season; it is its own curriculum resource."

 - Demonstrate the Reason for the Seasons using the Seasons Mat, Celebration Sun, Continent Globe, and Parts of the Biome Readers.

-- Identify Constellations with Kids using Constellation Tiles and What We See in the Stars.
+- Identify Constellations with Kids using Constellation Tiles, What We See in the Stars, and the Free Constellation 3-Part Cards and Seasons Sorting Activity.

 - Learn About the Phases of the Moon using Moon Phases Puzzle and Bilingual Language materials.